 \section{Conclusion and Limitation}

 This paper examines how technological swing states exercise strategic agency within an increasingly fragmented and polycentric global AI governance landscape.
-These states convert structural opacity into strategic leverage and use institutional transparency as a functional substitute for otherwise unattainable technical disclosure, transforming uncertainty into procedural and positional power.
-South Korea employs calibrated delay and policy hedging to maintain flexibility, Singapore pursues selective alignment to build institutional credibility and attract transnational cooperation, and India engages in normative intermediation to broker standards across divergent governance regimes.
-Together, these patterns illustrate how swing states can institutionalize influence through intermediary governance, redistributing technological authority away from traditional centers of bilateral dominance toward a more networked and diffused mode of rule-making.
-Positioned at the nexus of global supply chains, infrastructural networks, and multilateral forums, these states emerge not as passive rule-takers but as active rule-brokers, shaping the management of opacity, the operationalization of transparency, and the legitimacy of global AI governance.
+It argues that such states convert structural opacity into strategic leverage and use institutional transparency as a functional substitute for otherwise unavailable technical disclosure, thereby transforming uncertainty into procedural and positional power.

-Importantly, this analysis does not assume that such outcomes necessarily result from fully articulated, ex ante strategic designs or coherent self-perceptions of agency.
-Rather, it identifies mechanisms through which influence is exercised regardless of intentionality, as states operate within, and adapt to, the constraints and opportunities generated by their structural positions.
-Regardless of how policymakers themselves interpret their actions, these states exert influence through the interplay of technological opacity and institutional transparency, whether via strategic ambiguity, selective alignment, or normative intermediation.
-Accordingly, the argument does not rest on the assumption that network centrality automatically translates into leverage or deliberate strategic choice.
-Instead, the paper primarily operates through a logic of fit between structural position, institutional practice, and observable governance effects, rather than advancing a fully specified causal theory of strategic behavior.
+The analysis does not assume that the outcomes observed in the three case-study countries are mutually exclusive, nor does it presuppose that they reflect fully articulated, ex ante strategies or coherent self-understandings of agency.
+Rather, it acknowledges that the mechanisms at play may operate simultaneously or evolve over time.
+The study identifies the underlying mechanisms through which influence is exerted, irrespective of deliberate intent, as states navigate the constraints and opportunities inherent in their structural positions.
+In this context, influence emerges from the interplay between technological opacity and institutional transparency.
+Importantly, the argument does not assert a direct, linear relationship between network centrality and the exercise of leverage, nor does it assume that strategic behavior is the result of conscious, intentional choice.
+Instead, the analysis examines how structural positions, institutional practices, and observable governance outcomes align in shaping influence.
+This approach refrains from advancing a fully specified causal theory of strategic behavior, focusing instead on understanding the complex, contingent factors that contribute to the exercise of power within a fragmented global governance landscape.